AlfredPaguio/CVs-and-Resumes/README.md

 <h1 align="center"> ⭐ About Me</h1>

 <p align="center">
 As a recent graduate in Information Technology, I am a dedicated and motivated individual with a passion for technology and programming.
-I am seeking an entry-level programmer position in a dynamic environment to apply my skills and contribute to developing robust systems that help others achieve their goals.
+I have acquired proficiency in essential programming languages and technologies, such as Laravel (and Livewire), React, Typescript.
+I am now eager to apply my skills and knowledge to an entry-level programmer position in a dynamic environment where I can contribute to developing robust systems that help others achieve their goals.
 </p>

 <h1 align="center">📚 Education</h1>